 For it is written that Abraham had two sons, one by the slave woman and the other by the free woman.
 His son by the slave woman was born according to the flesh, but his son by the free woman was born because of the promise.
 Galatians 4:22

-This speaks prophetically to the truth that the Lord had one spiritual wife whom he divorced (“daughter” of Hagar) and has a second he is currently betrothed to (“daughter” of Sarah).
-One is an “older” sister, the slave woman, and one is the “younger”, the free woman.
-Both were immersed/baptized into one Body, the Present Body (1 Cor.
+If you pay really close attention, this mysterious language is spoken everywhere.
+These are tongues.
+All were immersed/baptized into one Body, the Present Body (1 Cor.
 12:13) whether “Jew” or “Greek”, whether born of the slave-woman or born of the free-woman.
 Salvation is from the Present Body, the sister that has yet to be cut-off.

 The Gospel story reveals two bodies of Christ—one present (of death) and one that is coming (of life).
 In other words, He has the visible Present Body, and an invisible Body of Promise yet to be revealed (it exists now in its election).
 The present one is a body of death which must be broken.
 A piece is broken off.
 The one coming is the Body of Promise that is broken off of the Present Body.
-One piece is in his right hand, the other is in his left hand.
+A small piece in his right hand, the rest in his left hand.

 This is prophecy: one part of the Present Body will suffer, the remaining part will be honored as Paul says, “if one member suffers, all the members suffer with it; if one member is honored, all the members rejoice with it” (1 Cor.
 12:26).
 This is the prophetic revelation shown to Abraham in Genesis 15 and in many other biblical stories.
 The Body of Promise yet to be revealed is brought forth from only one part of the Present Body and the prophetic metaphor of all this is powerfully revealed in the crucifixion.
 Christ’s hands and feet are pierced with nails.
 The “hands” and “feet” signify certain corporate members/tribes within the Body (1 Cor.
 12:14-26).
 The stomach is the spiritual “tribe” that becomes useless/destroyed (1 Cor.
 6:13) just as Judas burst open “at the middle” and his bowels gushed out; just as Jesus, while on the cross, refused to drink the wine mixed with myrrh and instead drunk the bitter vinegar mixed with gall; and just as the lukewarm food is vomited out of the mouth of Christ, just as lament was made, “my bowels are troubled: my liver is poured out upon the earth” (Lam.
 2:11 KJV).